slint-ui/slint/docs/language/index.rst

 Getting Started
 ---------------

-To use `Slint <https://slint-ui.com>`_ you will need to embed your slint files in a project written in a programming language.
-Refer to the `Slint documentation specific to that programming language <../>`_ to get started.
+To use `Slint <https://slint-ui.com>`_ you need to embed your slint files in a project written in a supported programming language, like C++, Rust, or JavaScript.

+There are three different pathways to get started with Slint:

+1. `SlintPad <https://slint-ui.com/editor>`` - Use this to get a feel of the Slint design markup language.
+   This is a web browser-based tool where you can try Slint out.

+2. As a UI Designer, working with Slint files locally - We recommend the following combination of software tools:
+   - Visual Studio Code
+   - The Slint for Visual Studio Code Extension

+3. As a Software Developer, integrating Slint into a new or existing code base - refer to the `Slint documentation specific to that programming language <../>`_ to get started.

 .. toctree::
    :hidden: